 The CPUC will require applicants to provide a certification by an officer or director of the organization that it possesses the operational expertise, capabilities, and resources to successfully complete and operate a BEAD funded project.
-The certification must specify that the organization has at least two years of experience providing voice, broadband, or electric transmission or distribution services to end users or is a wholly owned subsidiary of a parent entity that has two years of operational experience in the communications industry.
+The certification must specify that the organization has at least two years of experience providing voice, broadband, or electric transmission or distribution services to end users, is a wholly owned subsidiary of a parent entity that has two years of operational experience in the communications industry, or is a new entrant to the communications market and has provided additional documentation of its operational capabilities to successfully complete and operate a BEAD-funded project as described in Section 5.1.1.2.